Some European countries and Canada issue advisories for travelers to the U.S.

 The Ministry of Foreign Affairs in Denmark updated its visa guidelines on Thursday with a similar warning, telling those applying for a visa or ESTA to the U.S. that the country only allows two gender options to choose from.
 For travelers whose passport has an X marker or one that's different than their assigned gender at birth, the ministry recommends that they contact the U.S. embassy for further guidance.

-The country also warns Danes they risk being denied entry or expelled from the U.S. if they provide false reasons for visiting, overstay their visit or have a criminal conviction in the country.
+The country also warns Danes they risk being denied entry or expelled from the U.S. if they provide false reasons for visiting, overstay the timeframe allowed by their visas, or have a criminal conviction in the country.

 On Friday, Canada also updated its travel guidelines for entering the U.S. Canadians and foreign nationals who visit the U.S. longer than 30 days "must be registered with the United States Government," the government's website warns — and that failure to comply could lead to "penalties, fines, and misdemeanor prosecution."

-NPR reached out to Finland's and Denmark's ministries of foreign affairs for additional comment but have not received a response.
-The British embassy in Washington, D.C., as well as the Canadian government, have also not returned requests for comment.
+NPR has reached out to Denmark's Ministry of Foreign Affairs and Ireland's Department of Foreign Affairs and Trade for additional comment but has yet to receive a response.
+The embassies of the United Kingdom and the Netherlands in Washington, D.C., as well as the Canadian government, have not responded to requests for comment.

 Has this happened before?